Jack Bannon (English actor): Early life and education

 Jack Bannon grew up in Norwich.

 He completed high school at Notre Dame High School before attending the arts course at the Theatre Royal.

 Career

 In 2014 Bannon played Christopher Morcom, the best friend of Alan Turing (played by Benedict Cumberbatch), in the feature film The Imitation Game.
 In the same year, he featured in the American-British war film Fury.

 He became widely known after he took the role of Sam Thursday on the ITV drama series Endeavour in 2013.
 He has also featured in the TV series Ripper Street (2012), The Loch (2017), and Clique (2017).

 Bannon plays Alfred Pennyworth on the Epix crime drama series Pennyworth (2019–2022).

 He plays Lukas, the new partner to Lena Olin's Detective Hulda Hermannsdóttir, in the Nordic Noir series set in Iceland, The Darkness.
 The series was released in Iceland in September 2024 before getting worldwide release.
+Bannon has also been announced by Prime Video as playing an as-yet-undisclosed role in its 2026 Tomb Raider television streaming series, alongside Sophie Turner as lead character Lara Croft.